kg583/TIGHT/README.md

 	* Returns the complement edges in all cases
 * `DEG`: Calculates the degree of the vertex `Ans`
 	* Returns the out-degree if the graph is directed and the total degree otherwise
+* `DEGS`: Sets the label of each vertex to its degree
 * `DEL`: Deletes the edge `Ans` from the graph; does nothing if the edge does not exist
 	* Returns `E` if the edge exists and zero otherwise
 * `DFS`: Performs a depth-first search of the graph vertex label `Ans(1)` beginning at the vertex `Ans(2)`